Sorry, you need to enable JavaScript to visit this website.

 • strengthen the voice of young people.

-The Strategy and Action Plan for vocational education and training in the context of lifelong learning (2013-2020) which recognized the importance of non-formal and informal education and includes the need of improving skills for innovation as a basis for further reforms.
-The Strategy foresees a number of measures for reaching strategic goals that refer to developing and strengthening skills for innovation.
-Up to date (March 2022) there is still no new strategy created or adopted.
+The Strategy and Action Plan for vocational education and training in the context of lifelong learning (2013-2020) which recognized the importance of non-formal and informal education and included the need of improving skills for innovation as a basis for further reforms.
+The Strategy foreseed a number of measures for reaching strategic goals that refer to developing and strengthening skills for innovation.
+Up to date (December 2023) there is still no new strategy created or adopted.